Think Natively: Unlocking Multilingual Reasoning with Consistency-Enhanced Reinforcement Learning: Experiments

 \subsection{Main Results}

-\paragraph{Performance of our M-Thinker.} We report the evaluation results on MMATH of the DeepSeek-R1-Distill-Qwen-1.5B/7B backbones in Table \ref{table:main-res-1.5B} and Table \ref{table:main-res-7B}.
-The results demonstrate that our M-Thinker-1.5B/7B achieves excellent improvement on LC, Acc, and the combined metric (LC\&Acc).
-On the main evaluation metric (LC\&Acc), our M-Thinker-1.5B/7B (Iter-1) drastically outperforms all baselines, which highlights the effectiveness of our designed rewards in simultaneously optimizing for correctness and language fidelity.
-Surprisingly, the performance on MMATH of our M-Thinker-7B (Iter-1/2) even outperforms DeepSeek-R1-0528 on LC\&Acc (particularly in \textit{fr}/\textit{pt}/\textit{th}/\textit{es}/\textit{vi}, as shown in Table \ref{table:main-res-7B}), indicating the powerful multilingual reasoning ability of our M-Thinker-7B.
+\paragraph{Performance of our M-Thinker.} We report the evaluation results on MMATH of the three backbones in Table \ref{table:main-res-7B}, Table \ref{table:main-results-1.5b2}, and Table \ref{table:main-res-4B} (Appendix \ref{sec:appendix-qwen3}).
+The results demonstrate that our M-Thinker-1.5B/4B/7B achieves excellent improvement on LC, Acc, and the combined metric (LC\&Acc).
+On the main evaluation metric (LC\&Acc), our M-Thinker-1.5B/4B/7B (Iter-1) drastically outperforms all baselines, which highlights the effectiveness of our designed rewards in simultaneously optimizing for correctness and language fidelity.
 Furthermore, our M-Thinker-1.5B/7B (Iter-2) achieves further improvement than Iter-1, which proves that our iterative training procedure can progressively enhance the model's capabilities.
-And the performance on LC\&Acc of our M-Thinker-1.5B/7B (Iter-2) has surpassed the performance on Acc of the backbones DeepSeek-R1-Distill-Qwen-1.5B/7B, which means that utilizing the input language to respond can exceed the performance of responding in English or other default languages.
-This superior performance indicates that our method almost overcomes the trade-off between language consistency and answer accuracy, improving both language consistency and answer correctness to achieve powerful multilingual reasoning ability.
+And the performance on LC\&Acc of our M-Thinker-1.5B/7B (Iter-2) has surpassed the performance on Acc of the backbones DeepSeek-R1-Distill-Qwen-1.5B/7B, which means that responding in the input language can exceed the performance of responding in English or other default languages.
+This superior performance indicates that our method mitigates the trade-off between language consistency and answer accuracy, achieving powerful multilingual reasoning ability.